Koatty/koatty_core/docs/api/koatty_core.koatty.md

 </td><td>

-Get configuration value by name and type.
+Get or set configuration value by name and type.

 </td></tr>